hestiaAI/data-catalog/workshop/enable-google-location-tracking.md

 4. You should see a log of your recent locations which can be explored geographically by panning & zooming the map, or by day, using the date selector on the top left.
 5. If you see no data, please revisit Step 1 and 2.

+---

+For further help with Location tracking on Android, see Google's official help pages at https://support.google.com/accounts/answer/3467281?hl=en